 It is a fundamental assumption that graduate education, which includes instruction, supervision, and evaluation, is to be delivered by faculty (as defined below) at the University of Oregon according to this principle:

-"Graduate courses (those numbered 500-599, 600-699, and 700-799) at the University of Oregon represent teaching and research at the highest level, and are taught by faculty of the institution.
-Under normal circumstances, "faculty" means individuals with regular, adjunct, and courtesy faculty appointments and others with the Ph.D. or equivalent research credential.
-Exceptions to this policy may be sought from the Dean of the Graduate School."
+Graduate courses (those numbered 500-599, 600-699, and 700-799) at the University of Oregon represent teaching and research at the highest level, and are taught by faculty of the institution.
+These faculty include tenure-track faculty, career non-tenure track (in the categories of Instructor, Lecturer or Professor of Practice), pro tem faculty who have been appointed to teach graduate-level courses, and other faculty members to have been appointed to the Graduate Faculty.
+Exceptions to this policy may be sought from the Dean of the Graduate School.

-GTFs may not be involved in any aspect of the evaluation of graduate students.
+GEs assigned to a graduate level course may not be involved in any aspect of the evaluation of graduate students.
 More specifically, they are prohibited from:

-Finally, if at least three of the conditions listed below are met, a department can petition the Graduate School to allow a GTF to participate more fully in the delivery of a graduate-level course:
+Finally, if at least three of the conditions listed below are met, a department can petition the Graduate School to allow a GE to participate more fully in the delivery of a graduate-level course:

 Petitioning the Graduate School

 The department should send an email to Laura Jacek (firstname.lastname@example.org), that identifies the student (GE) by name and ID number, the course in question and faculty member responsible for the course.
 The petition should also outline the proposed duties as well as the three or more conditions that serve as the basis for the request.
 The petition should be made in advance of the GE hire.
 Please allow one week to obtain a response to your request.